dh-notes/dhnotes/pages/dh-programs.md

 - Specialization in Digital Humanities, Indiana University Bloomington, USA
 - Graduate Certificate in Digital Studies and Methods, University of Pittsburgh, USA
 - [Graduate Certificate in Digital Humanities](https://dh.virginia.edu/certificate), University of Virginia, USA

+### Asia
+- Specialization in Digital Humnaities (PhD Art and Design), Srishti Institute of Art, Design and Technology, India

 ## Undergraduate Major or Minor
 - BS in Digital Humanities, Illinois Institute of Technology, USA